siddharth23k/Multi-Source-Candidate-Data-Transformer/README.md

 - **Projection separated from the canonical record** keeps "what we know" vs "what this consumer wants" cleanly split and config-driven.
 - **Pydantic** validates the canonical model; the projection layer validates the requested shape.
+- **Blocking for scalable identity resolution** — candidates are bucketed by shared keys (email, phone, name, company, school) and only pairs within a bucket are scored, so the pipeline scales to many thousands of candidates instead of an O(n²) all-pairs comparison.
+  The bucket keys are chosen so no real match is skipped (verified by the golden output).

 ## Assumptions
 - The CSV has a header row; column names are matched loosely (case/spacing-insensitive aliases).